 I’ve driven past Hangar One, the gigantic, 85-year-old landmark in Moffett Field, California, that decades ago used to house airships.
 But I’ve never been inside it before.
 Now I at least feel like I have.

-Clay Bavor, the head of virtual reality research at Google, recently posted this panoramic view inside the rusting structure, taken with Google’s nifty Cardboard Camera app.
+Clay Bavor, the head of virtual reality research at Google, recently posted this panoramic view inside the abandoned structure, taken with Google’s nifty Cardboard Camera app.

 The company leased Hangar One from NASA in 2014, with promises to refurbish it.
 According to the local Mountain View Voice, the new owner hasn’t gotten much farther than figuring out how to clean up the place, and exactly what it plans to do with an eight-acre hangar is still undisclosed.